Updated: Jan. 26th, 2025

-Because of the work I do, I always have my finger on the pulse of what’s going on in the weight loss world.
-Even if I don’t agree with or recommend a new weight loss approach, program, or book, I want to know what my patients and what all women are being exposed to when it comes to the sensitive topic of losing weight.
+My work means that I always have my finger on the pulse of what’s going on in the weight loss world.
+Even if I don’t agree with or recommend a new weight loss approach, program, or book, I want to know what my patients – and all women – are being exposed to when it comes to the sensitive topic of losing weight.

-Don’t get me wrong… losing weight quickly can be really great if it’s done in a healthy way!
-But the speed should not be the point.
-The work doesn’t stop even if you reach your weight loss goal, and drastic, rapid weight loss plans are not sustainable in the long term.
-Not only do they not allow for long-term, healthy, sustainable weight loss, but drastic diets can actually cause more harm than good.
+Don’t get me wrong… losing weight quickly can be really great if you do it in a healthy way.
+But the focus shouldn’t be solely on speed of loss.
+The work doesn’t stop when you reach your weight loss goal, and drastic, rapid weight loss plans are not sustainable in the long term.
+In fact, drastic diets can actually cause more harm than good.

 I’ve helped so many women lose weight the healthy way (and keep it off!), and I want to help you, too, by showing you how to transition from a rapid weight loss mindset to a healthy, sustainable weight loss mindset.